napframework/nap-modules/readme.md

 ### Upload

 Upload the contents of your module to a service of your liking, for example [Github](https://github.com) or [Gitlab](https://gitlab.com).
-Note that the directory is already initialized as a Git repository, which makes it easier to deploy.

 ### Share